Follow us

 Several GCP Members and partners have already been incorporating regenerative agriculture into their work, but there are a multitude of approaches and existing knowledge.
 The lack of a common definition and baseline understanding at the global level presents a critical barrier to scaling regenerative efforts for coffee sustainability.

-Responding to this need, GCP is leading a collaborative effort to align the definition, principles and outcomes of regenerative agriculture for the coffee sector.
+The goal is to provide the global coffee sector with a foundational guide containing the definition, objectives, principles and expected outcomes of RegenCoffee.
 This alignment aims to ensure a resilient coffee supply with real benefits for farmers and nature – while mitigating risks of greenwashing and preparing for future regulations.

-The guiding document will be presented at the GCP Member Assembly on 24-25 June in Basel, Switzerland, this will be an important input to the Coffee SR Code revision in 2026.
-The final RegenCoffee Framework will be published later this year.
+The feedback provided through these surveys will inform the RegenCoffee Framework’s refinement.
+The guiding document will be presented at the GCP Member Assembly on 24-25 June in Basel, Switzerland, with the final RegenCoffee Framework published later this year.
+This will be an important input to the Coffee Sustainability Reference Code revision in 2026.

 GCP thanks the following organizations for supporting this work